Copywriting Playbook copy page link

 Every word supports our mission: powering connectivity where it’s needed most.

-Tone flexes by context
+Tone by content type

 Helpful tip: The tone and focus guidance in the table below can help you curate your messaging more specifically when using AI.